JonathanGrossmanITC/first_steps_09_asynchronous_code/README.md

 - An Application Programming Interface (API) is software that you can access through the internet using HTTP
 - You can send a request from your browser to the URL for an API and receive a response containing data from the third-party API
 - The third-party API will have documentation that instructs you on how to access and consume the API, and that's where you can find the URL
--- For instance, Github has an API that you can use to access your Github information, including your name, profile, repository information, and more
+-- For instance, GitHub has an API that you can use to access your GitHub information, including your name, profile, repository information, and more
 -- Many other companies and services have APIs, like Facebook, Spotify, Google, Amazon, Twitter and more
 -- Here is one for [dog photos](https://dog.ceo/dog-api/)
 -- Punch [this into your browser](https://dog.ceo/api/breeds/image/random) to see what the API returns to you
 -- Some APIs require an API key; some require payment; and some are free with no key required!
 - You should write asynchronous blocks of code for communications between your browser and third-party APIs because the time it takes to send a request and receive a response is much longer than it takes for your browser to execute other lines of code
 -- Although fetching information can take a long time relative to other lines of code, sometimes it happens fast enought that the user doesn't perceive a delay
-- When sending a request from a browser, you can send an HTTP GET request, POST requst, or other type of HTTP request; those two are your focus for now
+- When sending a request from a browser, you can send an HTTP GET request, POST request, or other type of HTTP request; those two are your focus for now
 - A GET request asks the third party for specific information, like a list of all songs, all users who liked a photo, or the text from a Google Doc
 - A POST request is used for submitting information to the third party, like a form containing signup information, a file, or some other type of data
 - After processing your request, the API will send a response to your browser
 - A response to a GET request, if successful, will contain the requested information; otherwise, the response returns an error message
 - A response to a POST request usually contains a message saying whether the submission was successful
 - [Response codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) can be used to signal to the browser the results of the requst
   -- Examples of response codes: 200 means success, 400 means some sort of error with the browser's request, and 500 means internal API server error
 - The moden way to send requests in JavaScript is using the `fetch` function
 - Using fetch, you can send an HTTP request from your browser to a third-party and receive a response inside of the `fetch` function